-- Books, talking books on CDs, DVDs, magazines and newspapers for all ages
+- Books, talking books on CDs, DVDs and magazines

 - Materials in English and Spanish